Code0x58/easy-vuls/README.md

 ### Update the database
-Once you have this script and Docker create/available, you will have to update the database.
+Once you have this script and Docker, you will have to update the database.
 If you do not, you will get an error message telling you to do it before you retry.
 ```bash
 ./easy-vuls database update
 ```